Todd0554/CA_T1A3_Terminal_Application/README.md

 If the customer insert a wrong word, the system will let them know which words are valid.
 The hint is like this.
 ![Exceptional Handling](/docs/Screen%20Shot%202022-04-17%20at%2020.18.43.png)
 ![Exceptional Handling](/docs/Screen%20Shot%202022-04-17%20at%2020.19.19.png)

+# Install

+#### After cloning or downloading the git repository of the link shown before, you need to make sure you have installed ruby, bundle, ruby gems of 'colorize', 'tty-table' and 'rspec'.
+Then, choosing one way to run the .rb file of ***'code_music.rb'*** (the instruction is shown in 'How to use' section).
+Finally, just follow the hint from the programme to finish the shopping process.